usable-tools/usable-tools/content/blog/2020-05-26-IFF-OrgSecVillage.md

 ---
 ## IFF OrgSec Village

-Internews is excited to announce that we will be hosting a virtual IFF Organizational Security Village from **June 8-12**.
+Internews is excited to announce that we will be hosting a virtual Internet Freedom Festival (IFF) Organizational Security Village from **June 8-12**.
 This event will bring together security auditors, digital security trainers, and other experts and practitioners for a five-day program of over 20 community-led sessions exploring five major themes in organizational security.

 <div style="text-align: center"><img src="/images/blog/IFFOSV_Theme.png" alt="Five OrgSec Village Themes are 1.
 Approaches to OrgSec 2.
 OrgSec In Practice 3.
 Advanced Threats 4.
 Funding OrgSec Work 5.
 Monitoring and Evaluation" style="border: 0; width: 75%; padding: 1em;" /></div>